Imperial-Brew/Repeat-Check/Scripts/README.md

    - Added option to specify output file path
    - Added option to configure the number of years of history to retrieve
    - Added option to generate a detailed summary for a specific part number
+   - Added option to output part summary as JSON and save it to a file
+   - Added option to process parts in batches to manage memory usage

 4. **Input Validation**
    - Added validation for CSV file existence